Analysis | A big problem for Democrats is they need more Joe Manchins, not fewer

 That said, it’s not surprising that Sinema was elected.
 Arizona has been trending blue and she ran in the favorable Democratic environment of 2018, eking out a win.
 The stars aligned, and there she is.
 Manchin, however, is something akin to a miracle.
 West Virginia is one of the reddest states in the country, but Democrats nonetheless get a vote out of it — a function of Manchin’s track record there, a function of his efforts to keep space between himself and the party and a function of himself getting lucky with election cycles.

 To put a fine point on it: there is no scenario under which the Democrats should have a senator in West Virginia, but they do.
-It is mostly rural and heavily White in a way that has proven disadvantageous elsewhere.
+It is mostly rural and heavily White in a way that has proved disadvantageous elsewhere.
 And, in fact, he’s a reminder that the party needs to figure out a way to get more senators like him, a way to win places that are more rural and more White, or risk permanent disadvantages in both the Senate and the electoral college.

 On Wednesday, Nate Silver offered a useful frame for thinking about this.
 While America is pretty evenly distributed in where it lives — big cities, suburbs, rural areas, etc. — on average states skew more rural.
 We can visualize that by comparing the national population (using Pew Research Center’s county-level descriptors for density) with the population across the 50 states.